 (Home Energy Assistance Target)

-HEAT provides a one time winter utility assistance payment to low-income households, targeting those who are truly vulnerable- the lowest income households with the highest heating costs: the disabled, elderly and families with preschool-age children.
+HEAT provides a one time utility assistance payment to low-income households, targeting those who are truly vulnerable- the lowest income households with the highest heating costs: the disabled, elderly and families with preschool-age children.

 State HEAT website

 Due to the current COVID-19 pandemic, we have changes that are being implemented.